FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 The NSX manager must be reachable by all the elements that you see in the diagram.

-If you messed up (like I did) you can still edit the routes by using a command line this
+If you messed up (like I did :P ) you can still edit the routes by using a command line this

     set route prefix 0.0.0.0/0 gateway 10.64.167.254